Test Drive Unlimited 2: Location

-Oahu, Hawaii (above) and Ibiza, Spain (below) are the two locations featured in the video game.
+Oʻahu, Hawaii (above) and Ibiza, Spain (below) are the two locations featured in the video game.

-The game is set upon two islands: Ibiza (an island in the Balearic Islands, a Spanish territory) and Oahu (one of the Hawaiian Islands; returning from Unlimited).
+The game is set upon two islands: Ibiza (an island in the Balearic Islands, a Spanish territory) and Oʻahu (one of the Hawaiian Islands; returning from Unlimited).
 Both islands have been modeled mostly accurately by using satellite data.
 Each island has both asphalt roads and off-road routes, translated to roughly two-thirds of all roads being asphalt roads, and the total length of road exceeds 3,000 kilometers (1,864 miles).
-The racing of the game is similar with the previous game, and there are three championship cups, for each vehicle class, to win in the game (one in Ibiza and two on Oahu).
+The racing of the game is similar with the previous game, and there are three championship cups, for each vehicle class, to win in the game (one in Ibiza and two on Oʻahu).

-The islands have new challenges and races to earn extra cash, and the roads on Oahu have been modified to give the location a fresh look, especially for those who played the previous game.
-Oahu has also been renewed graphically to stay up to date for the new game, and each island features a 24-hour cycle and dynamic weather.
+The islands have new challenges and races to earn extra cash, and the roads on Oʻahu have been modified to give the location a fresh look, especially for those who played the previous game.
+Oʻahu has also been renewed graphically to stay up to date for the new game, and each island features a 24-hour cycle and dynamic weather.
 The player can travel between the two islands by driving to the airport on one island, where a cutscene shows the character taking off as a passenger on a plane, and then flying to the next location on the other island.
 This air-commuting ability needs to be unlocked by reaching Level 10 in the game.
 The airports have modeled interiors which, like car dealerships and other locations, allows online players to interact with other online players in the same location.
 With the release of the second DLC, the player also has the option to instantly change islands instead of entering the airport.
 However, they can still choose to enter the airport if the player desires to do so.